Frank Serpico: Effect on the NYPD

-Life after the NYPD
+Later life

-On June 15, 1972, Serpico left both the NYPD and U.S. to move to Switzerland and later the Netherlands and also travelled throughout Western Europe.
-In 1973, while living in the Netherlands, he became involved with a woman named Marianne whom he wed in a "spiritual marriage" and called her his "true soul mate."
-She later died from cancer.
+Following his retirement from the NYPD in 1972, Serpico left the United States and moved to Switzerland.
+In 1973, while living in the Netherlands, he became involved with a woman named Marianne whom he wed in a "spiritual marriage" and called her his "true soul mate"; she later died from cancer.
+In 1979, Serpico moved to the Welsh town of Corwen, where he became affiliated with Orissor College.
+In 1980, after a disagreement with the college, Serpico returned to New York City.

-Reportedly, after his return to the U.S., he became involved with a woman known only as L. Pamela P. through the court system.
-She claimed they have a biological son together, Alexander Serpico, born 15 March 1980, and sued him for child support.
+Upon his return to the U.S., Serpico reportedly became involved with a woman known only as "L. Pamela P." through the court system.
+She claimed they have a biological son together, Alexander Serpico, born March 15, 1980, and sued him for child support.
 Serpico contested the child support order, claiming that the mother told him she was on the contraceptive pill, an allegation she denied, but her friend testified against her in court.
 He lost his case on appeal and a tribunal ruled he had to pay $945 per month.
 Serpico was represented in his suit by Karen DeCrow, former president of the National Organization for Women.
-Alexander died of a suspected drug overdose on May 12, 2021.
-He was 41.
+Alexander died of a suspected drug overdose on May 12, 2021, aged 41.

+Activism

+Serpico returned to the U.S. briefly in June 1974 to deliver a nomination speech for Ramsey Clark, candidate for United States Senator, at the New York State Democratic Party's convention in Niagara Falls.
+Clark was nominated, but lost the general election to incumbent Republican Jacob Javits.
+In 2015, Serpico himself unsuccessfully ran for a seat on the town board of Stuyvesant, New York, where he lives.